Bixi81/DWD_weather_data/README.md

 - STATIONS_ID is the ID of the respective [measuring station](https://www.dwd.de/DE/leistungen/klimadatendeutschland/statliste/statlex_html.html?view=nasPublication&nn=16102).
 - MESS_DATUM is the date/time.
 Note that the date format is yyyymmddhhmm.
 - For remaining data, please refer to the respective metadata.

+Data downloaded from the DWD page will be stored temporarily in some local directory (name and location can be provided) and are deleted after downloading and rbinding data has been finished.

+**2.2 Retrieve Metadata:**

+Find the R-script to download metadata [here](https://github.com/Bixi81/DWD_weather_data/blob/master/dwd_merge_data_metadata.R)

+Find metadata as CSV (as of 21 April 2020) [here](https://github.com/Bixi81/DWD_weather_data/blob/master/dwd_metadata.csv).

+In order to identify the location of each measurement, data collected in 2.1 will be merged with [station metadata](https://www.dwd.de/DE/leistungen/klimadatendeutschland/statliste/statlex_html.html?view=nasPublication&nn=16102).

+**2.3 Merge Weather Data and Metadata**

+Find the R-script to merge actual weather data and stations metadata [here](https://github.com/Bixi81/DWD_weather_data/blob/master/dwd_merge_data_metadata.R)